jxxcarlson/blockParser/docs/PARSER.md

 ### 10.1 Normalizaton

 The figure below  displays a part of the source text where each box represents a sequence of lines that belong to the block with the indicated id.
 Thus the  first sequence might consist of the four lines that constitute the source of the block in the AST with id *P*.
-Suppose that `from` and `to` define the sequence *Q'R'* wnich is to be edited.
+Suppose that `from` and `to` define the sequence *Q'R'* which is to be edited.
 Since it is not coextensive with the lines of a set of boxes, we expand it to the sequence *QR* which does satisfy this property.
 Such an
 *edit sequence* is said to be *normalized*.
 Its boundaries are given